-Now is the perfect time for slow cooked braises and stews that warm you through to your core.
+Now is the perfect time for slow cooked braises and stews like this zesty lemon casserole that warms you through to your core.
 There is nothing quite like coming home at the end of a day, the sky turned dark already, the cold night nipping at your extremities, all to be welcomed by the aromas of a braise that has been slowly bubbling away all day.
 It is like the ultimate reward for a long days work.
 All the work is done and you can just sit back and enjoy the show.

 Personally, I think having a slow cooker through the winter months is almost mandatory.
 They make life so much less complicated.
 In summer we are happy with a quick salad and some protein on the side, but in winter we yearn for those warmer dishes that usually take hours to prepare.
 Enter the slow cooker.

 I was lucky enough to inherit mine from my Nan, so using it always has sentimental meaning attached.
 Somehow I have managed to infuse the hard ceramic dish with the smell of braises, so whenever I go to use it I find it imparts this delicious stock smell when I take off the glass lid.
 I’m guessing cooking duck confit in it for eight hours probably had a strong impact too!

 If you do not own a slow cooker, then this slow cooked lemon zesty lemon casserole can be done in the oven.
 I like to use both the slow cooker and the oven method.
 Pictured here is the oven-braised method, which is suitable for weekends or an early weekday finish.
 I find when braised away in the oven it yields a richer, sticker sauce.
 Whichever way you choose, both are delicious!

 zesty lemon casserole recipe